-As of May 2021, a wilderness permit is required for all overnight big wall climbs.
-During this pilot, wilderness permits for climbers are free and there are no quotas or limits on the number of permits available.
-The permit process provides an opportunity to educate climbers on leave no trace climbing ethics and park regulations, and help climbing rangers quantify use patterns on big walls.
-The pilot aims to increase compliance with existing regulations (e.g., proper disposal of waste) and minimize impacts to wilderness character through improved education.
+A wilderness climbing permit is required for all overnight big wall climbs.
+Permits for climbers are available by self-registration, are free, and there are no quotas or limits on the number of permits available.
+The permit system helps climbing rangers better understand use patterns on big walls.
+It will also increase compliance with existing regulations (e.g., proper disposal of waste) and minimize impacts to wilderness character through improved education.